 Workers (in businesses with a headcount of 10 or more), including agency workers can get Government compensation where they suffer loss of earnings through emergency volunteering in health and social care, An emergency volunteer is pre-certified by the Secretary of State for Health and Social Care or the local authority to take emergency leave.
 Travel and subsistence (including vouchers and other benefits) can be paid to those who have acted as emergency volunteers in health and social care even if they have not taken or were not entitled to take formal emergency volunteering leave.

-The volunteering period is one fixed period of 2, 3 or 4 consecutive weeks in the same 16 week period starting when the legislation comes into effect.
+The volunteering period is one fixed period of two, three or four consecutive weeks in the same 16 week period starting when the legislation comes into effect.
 The worker must notify their employer in writing 3 working days before the start of the proposed emergency volunteering period producing a certificate certifying both that they will be an emergency volunteer and the emergency volunteering period.

 Can employers put arrangements in place for those who have untaken statutory leave due to the coronavirus crisis?